-It seems to me that Rabbit just has a bigger than average self-esteem, but not one that really fits into a clinical diagnosis, and thus, a mental health condition.
+It seems to me that Rabbit just has a bigger-than-average self-esteem, but not one that really fits into a clinical diagnosis, and thus, a mental health condition.

-Rabbit’s friends are rather carefree and reckless, thus if he’s the only one that want’s everyone to follow the rules in order to be safe, then he may feel that this can only be done if he’s the leader.
+Rabbit’s friends are rather carefree and reckless, thus if he’s the only one that wants everyone to follow the rules in order to be safe, then he may feel that this can only be done if he’s the leader.
 This would explain his behaviours that others see as narcissistic as being associated with his OCD instead.
-Which would also explain how he can also be kind and caring.
+This would also explain how he can also be kind and caring.

-However, Kanga may be a little over possessive of Roo, from our perspective, but an important part of mental health is understanding cultural norms and values when assessing for conditions.
+However, Kanga may be a little over-possessive of Roo, from our perspective, but an important part of mental health is understanding cultural norms and values when assessing for conditions.

 Kanga and Roo are both kangaroos and as such, have very, very short pregnancies, 28-34 days in fact.
 Roo, like other joey’s, will spend 6-11 months in the pouch developing (depending on the species of kangaroo).
 At 6-11 months (depending on which species they are), joey’s will start to leave the pouch.

 Thus, if Roo can still fit into Kanga’s pouch, and you often see him climbing in and out of Kanga’s pouch, then he can’t be that old and is still reliant on Kanga’s milk.
-This, for me, mean’s Kanga’s behaviour isn’t over possessive or controlling, Roo is still basically a baby.
+This, for me, means Kanga’s behaviour isn’t over-possessive or controlling.
+Roo is still basically a baby.
 Kanga is just displaying the usual anxieties of a mother.

-Pooh and friends maintain object permanence even when the supposed observer, Christopher Robin, isn’t there.
-Thus, Pooh and friends, in the context of their world, aren’t a delusion of some sort created by Christopher Robin’s mind, and thus they are real.
+Pooh and his friends maintain object permanence even when the supposed observer, Christopher Robin, isn’t there.
+Thus, Pooh and his friends, in the context of their world, aren’t a delusion of some sort created by Christopher Robin’s mind, and thus they are real.